The-AI-Alliance/microsite-template/README-template.md

 > 3. By default, the website will be published from the `main` branch.
 If you prefer to use a different branch, we have used `latest` as a convention for most of the microsites.
 In this case, add the flag `--use-latest`.
 If you prefer to use a different branch, use `--publish-branch BRANCH`.

 > [!WARNING]
-> After running the script, your changes are only in your local repo, not pushed upstream.
-We'll fix that in step 5 below.
+> The script pushes the changes from the local repo to the upstream repo in GitHub.
+If you don't want to do that, add the option `--no-push`.

 ### 3. Edit the website buttons.